asifalimd/iPopup/README.md

 iPopup
 ======

-Generic popup implementation for HTML5 apps targetted for iPad or other touch devices with a 1024 X 768 screen resolution.
+Generic popup implementation for HTML5 apps targetted for iPad or other touch devices having 1024 X 768 or more screen resolution.

 Demo
 ====